 Epilepsy & Seizures

-Some children have no major problems with their learning whilst other children are severely affected by their condition, and may have significant problems with learning, language or behaviour throughout their lives.
+Some children have no major issues with their learning whilst other children are more affected by their condition, and may have significant problems with learning, language or behaviour.

-These learning difficulties don’t necessarily mean the child is not smart but they may require additional support to learn.
+These learning difficulties don’t necessarily mean the child is not smart or capable, but they may require additional support to learn.

-Neurological damage, frequent seizures, school absences, or unwanted side effects of antiepileptic drugs can all affect school performance.
+Neurological damage, frequent seizures, school absences, or unwanted side effects of antiseizure medications can all affect school performance.
 Most of the time it is a combination of these factors.
 The important thing is to recognise there may be a problem and have your child assessed so they can get the right support.

-Firstly keep a diary.
-You can trace things back and look at when things (such as more seizures, medication changes) happened that might affect learning, concentration and memory.
-Usually you can identify a cause this way if it’s related to the epilepsy.
+Firstly, keep a diary.
+You can trace things back and look at when things (such as more seizures, medication changes) happened that might affect learning, concentration, and memory.
+Usually, you can identify patterns and a reason this way if it’s related to the epilepsy.

 If you are not sure about your child’s learning it is best to speak with the teacher and to arrange an assessment with a professional such as a neuropsychologist.
 Clinical neuropsychologists assess and treat people with brain disorders that affect memory, learning, attention, language, reading, problem-solving and decision-making.
 They can determine your child’s strengths and weaknesses, and exactly what areas your child will have difficulties with.
 They also recommend appropriate treatment or strategies to help.